jgorset/django-respite/docs/source/overview.rst

 In an ordinary Django application, you would need to write another set of views or use a library like `Piston`_ to represent your blog posts in different formats.
-In an application that leverages Respite, though, these things are already facilitated for.
+In an application that leverages Respite, though, your views are inherently format-agnostic.
 For example, you might remember that we configured our views to support JSON, too.

 .. note::